kurtrahir/ANN/readme.md

 ### __Convolutional Layer__

 In the dense layers we just reviewed, each neuron learns a weight for every input value plus a bias.
 This means for $n$ input values and $S$ neurons, a layer will learn $S(n+1)$ parameters.
-For many applications this may be fine, however when the input consists of images, the number parameters to be learned can explode.
+For many applications this may be fine, however when the input consists of images, the number of parameters to be learned can explode.
 For example: for a 256x256 image, where each pixel consists of 3 color channels (RGB), using an input layer with 128 neurons we get $(256\times 256 \times 3 + 1) \times 128 = 25,165,952$ parameters.

 Convolutional layers aim to reduce the amount of parameters learned by sharing them.
 This is done through the use of kernels, whose sizes may vary, but typically are used in the shapes of $3\times 3$, $5\times 5$ or $7\times 7$.